cosmos/governance/proposals/2020-11-stargate-upgrade/README.md

 There are multiple circumstances where the proposal should be abandoned even if it passes:

 1. A critical vulnerability may be found in the software.
-If the developement teams change their reccomended version of gaia, the validator set should implicitly abandon this upgrade procedure.
+If the development teams change their recommended version of gaia, the validator set should implicitly abandon this upgrade procedure.
 A future proposal will be made to the Hub to upgrade to the new target commit.

 2. The migration process fails could fail to produce a valid cosmoshub-4 genesis file.
 In this case, the validator set should restart cosmoshub-3 and a future governance proposal will be done to initiate another upgrade.